Jan Błachowicz: Post championship

-Błachowicz was scheduled to face Aleksandar Rakić on March 26, 2022, at UFC on ESPN 33.
-However, in late January, Błachowicz withdrew due to injury and the bout was rescheduled for UFC on ESPN 36 on May 14, 2022.
+Błachowicz was scheduled to face Aleksandar Rakić on 26 March 2022 at UFC on ESPN 33.
+However, in late January, Błachowicz withdrew due to injury and the bout was rescheduled for UFC on ESPN 36 on 14 May 2022.
 Błachowicz won the fight via technical knockout after Rakić was rendered unable to continue in the third round due to a knee injury.

-Błachowicz faced off against Magomed Ankalaev on December 10, 2022, at UFC 282 for the vacant UFC Light Heavyweight Championship.
+Błachowicz faced off against Magomed Ankalaev on 10 December 2022 at UFC 282 for the vacant UFC Light Heavyweight Championship.
 The fight ended in a controversial split draw.
 23 out of 25 media members scored the fight as a win for Ankalaev.

-Błachowicz faced former UFC Middleweight champion Alex Pereira on July 29, 2023 at UFC 291.
+Błachowicz faced former UFC Middleweight champion Alex Pereira on 29 July 2023 at UFC 291.
 He lost the back-and-forth fight via split decision.
 22 out of 26 media outlets scored the bout for Pereira.

-Błachowicz was scheduled to face Aleksandar Rakić in a rematch on January 20, 2024, at UFC 297.
+Błachowicz was scheduled to face Aleksandar Rakić in a rematch on 20 January 2024 at UFC 297.
 However, Błachowicz withdrew due to shoulder surgery.

-Błachowicz faced Carlos Ulberg on March 22, 2025, at UFC Fight Night 255.
+Błachowicz faced Carlos Ulberg on 22 March 2025 at UFC Fight Night 255.
 He lost the close fight by unanimous decision.
 8 out of 12 media outlets scored the bout for Ulberg.

-Błachowicz was scheduled to face Bogdan Guskov on November 22, 2025, at UFC Fight Night 265.
-However, for unknown reasons, it was moved and will take place on December 6, 2025, at UFC 323.
+Błachowicz was scheduled to face Bogdan Guskov on 22 November 2025 at UFC Fight Night 265.
+However, for unknown reasons, it was moved and took place on 6 December 2025, at UFC 323.
+The bout ended in a majority draw.

+Błachowicz was scheduled to face Bogdan Guskov in a rematch on 9 May 2026 at UFC 328.
+However, Błachowicz withdrew due to a torn meniscus.
+The bout was re-scheduled for 1 August 2026 at UFC Fight Night 283.
+In turn, on 13 July, Guskov was moved to headline the previous week's event, UFC Fight Night 282 after Khalil Rountree Jr. withdrew due to injury.
+Błachowicz was originally asked to step in on short notice for the prior week's main event but said he was not able to make the weight limit one week prior to his scheduled bout.
+Błachowicz remained on the 1 August 2026 card and faced Navajo Stirling instead.
+Błachowicz lost the fight by technical knockout via elbows and punches in the first round.